tilt-dev/company/product-development/README.md

 Since we are focused on shipping prioritized epics quickly, Nick may move you to another team to work another epic, even before the current epic you are working on is done.
 Feel free to make suggestions.
-But look to Nick's decisions as the source of truth of your current epic.
+But Nick is responsible for maintaining the source of truth of team membership in the epic description.
+See [Specify Epic Team Members](#specify-epic-team-members).

-Until Nick has announced a change, you should continue working on your currently assigned epic.
+You should always continue working in your specified team per the source of truth team membership in the epic description.

 ## Weekly epics meeting
 There is a weekly meeting for discussing epics where all Tilters are invited.
 The purpose of this meeting is to make sure that the team is aligned on current work (Tilters know what teammates are working on, blockers are surfaced) and planned work (Tilters advocate to de/prioritize epics, ask questions about existing epics/prioritization), as well as to celebrate wins (demos of completed epics, shout-outs, etc.).